PtyLab/PtyLab.jl/README.md

 # PtyLab.jl

-Ptychography is a computational microscopy imaging technique to capture phase and amplitude of a illumination probe and an unknown sample.
-This is a Julia implementation of PtyLab which reconstructs datasets.
+Conventional Ptychography is a lensless microscopy imaging technique which captures a sequence of light diffraction patterns to solve the optical phase problem.
+The resulting datasets are large and can typically not directly be solved.
+Instead, iterative reconstruction algorithms with low runtime memory footprint are employed.
+Here we present PtyLab.jl, a software for ptychographic data analysis and demonstrate how a functional programming style in Julia allows for performant iterative algorithms.

 Please [see this arXiv article](https://arxiv.org/abs/2301.06595).